Celebrating 6 Years on the Road, We’d Love to Help You Become a Digital Nomad Too!

 To get a 20% discount on your TrustedHousesitters membership, enter the discount code RAF4133 at the checkout.
 (We’ll get 2 free months of membership for each person who joins using the above code, so it’s a win-win!)

-In 2013, while in Scotland, we started a web design and marketing business that flourishes to this day.
+In 2013, while in Scotland, we started a web design and marketing business that continues to this day.
 Plus we’ve been running #CreativeTribes for nearly three-and-a-half years, after being struck with inspiration to create the business in the autumn of 2014, while living in Greece.

 I also continued to organize writing workshops in England and France during our first year of travels.
 And Mufidah still runs her Mac Made Easy business, which she’d likewise founded pre-travels, working with clients both locally and, now, worldwide via Skype.